 and protects your children from experiencing a “revolving-door” of different boyfriends in their home.

 It is very important for a single mom to protect herself from being isolated.
 It will only leave her locked in her own emotions without any fresh perspectives.
 Friendships with other moms can help provide this fresh perspective and support.
 I know moms who take turns watching each others’ children in order to give one another a break or who plan playdates to combat the isolation.
 I also want to strongly encourage you to use TheHopeLine, so you aren’t facing these confusing emotions and struggles alone.
 TheHopeLine has also created a resource page with Bible verses to encourage you.
-Remember, HopeCoaches are available 24/7 via phone or chat.
+Remember, HopeCoaches are available via online chat.
 You are not alone.